It’s 2018 and great content is important now more than ever.

 It’s when people share content by sending links via messaging apps or email.
 And, I bet you do this A LOT!

 You send the most entertaining videos to your friends via Messenger.
 You share work-related blog posts to your office mates via WhatsApp.
-You share relevant content to your clients via email.
+You share relevant content with your clients via email.
 In these dark social scenarios, the content has made such a huge impact that the reader wants to share it.

 But…the data is left in the dark.